-- 2. Select the [CONFIG] option from the main menu. - Select TC from the primary parameters.
+- 2. Switch to lower display from Main Menu. - Select TC from the primary parameters.
 Choose [IN] in the input/output control, and than the thermocouple type from the sensor types.
 The temperature unit may also be changed from Celsius to Fahrenheit.